 Prerequisite: ATEC 070 with a minimum grade of C (may be taken concurrently).
 Course Advisory: SCC minimum English and Math standards.
 A course covering theory and principles of manual transmissions / transaxles, clutches, driveshafts, half shafts, variable and constant velocity joints, differentials, rear wheel drive axle assemblies, all wheel drives, and four wheel drives.
 Gear types, ratios, and noise, vibration, harshness diagnostic routines will be discussed.
 Diagnosis, repair, overhaul, and adjustment procedures for common domestic, import, and light truck drivetrain components will be emphasized.
-Prerequisite: ATEC070 or equivalent (may be taken concurrently).
 The course is designed in conjunction with Automotive Service Excellence (ASE) standards and subsequently will prepare the student for the ASE Manual Transmission/Transaxle & Drivetrain A3 Certification Examination.
 Two hours lecture, six hours lab.